stat4701-edav-gps/gps-taxi/README.md

 #To Do:

+* Consider no longer using Census Blocks as larger bocks have a tendency to have larger distances.
+Perhaps this should in fact be an overlayed GRID.

 EB, RC, SG, DS

 Sankara, Emilie and I met yesterday and here are next steps.
 Is this possible to be done over the weekend?: